ShoshBeer/talking-circles/README.md

 ## About

 This is a game to be played with two or more people to help practise crucial language fluency skills.
 Specifically:
- - Verbal skills are developed by forming sentences and communicating orginal, even abstract, ideas.
+ - Verbal skills are developed by forming sentences and communicating ideas.
  - Listening comprehension is utilized to understand the clues and solve the word.
- - Vocabulary is increased by encountering new words and using them creatively helps cement them in long-term memory.
+ - Vocabulary is increased by using new words creatively, which helps cement them in long-term memory.

 ## Supported Languages